Robots.txt - General information

 - Another common mistake is an accidental typo - misspelled directories, user-agents, missing colons after User-agent and Disallow, etc. When your robots.txt files get more and more complicated, it’s easier for an error to slip in so there are

 Examples of usage

 Here are some useful examples of robots.txt usage:

 Prevent the whole site from indexation by all web crawlers:

-Such a measure as fully blocking the crawling might be needed when the website is under a heavy load of requests or if the content is being updated and should not come up in the search results.
-Sometimes the settings for the SEO-campaign are too aggressive so the bots basically overload the website with the requests to its pages.
+Such a measure as full blocking the crawling might be necessary when the website is under a heavy load of requests or if the content is being updated and should not come up in the search results.
+Sometimes the settings for the SEO-campaign are too aggressive, so the bots basically overload the website with requests to its pages.

 Allow all web crawlers to index the whole site:

-Below are examples on how to control what content is indexed on your website.
+Below are the examples of how to control what content is indexed on your website.